Generic name: Beclomethasone (oral inhalation) [ be-kloe-METH-a-sone ]

 - Do not share your drugs with others and do not take anyone else's drugs.

 - Some drugs may have another patient information leaflet.
 Check with your pharmacist.
-If you have any questions about beclomethasone, please talk with your doctor, nurse, pharmacist, or other health care provider.
+If you have any questions about beclomethasone (oral inhalation), please talk with your doctor, nurse, pharmacist, or other health care provider.

 More about beclomethasone